Codecademy/docs/content/c-sharp/concepts/strings/terms/startswith/startswith.md

 // Determines whether the String instance's first character matches the specified character.
 String.StartsWith(char);

-// Determines whether the start of String instance matches the specified string String.StartsWith(string);
+// Determines whether the start of String instance matches the specified string.
+String.StartsWith(string);

 // Same as above but uses additional case-sensitive and culture-sensitive criteria.